 I usually focus on things specific to kids, particularly in the primary years.
 This article has information we all can benefit from, however.
 I love puzzles, though I don’t often get a chance to piece one together.
 I am glad to see my kids enjoy them, though.

-I’ve always heard that puzzles are good for our brains, and it always made sense, but when I got into researching exactly why puzzles are so beneficial, I was blown away.
+I’ve always heard that they help our brains, and it always made sense, but when I got into researching exactly why they are so beneficial, I was blown away.
 Such amazing benefits from a simple and common activity!